Russo-Kazan Wars: Wars of Vasily III

 A new massacre of Russian merchants and envoys residing in Kazan took place in 1521.
 Vasily III was so enraged that he forbade his subjects to visit the Kazan Fair again.
 Instead, the famous Makariev Fair was inaugurated downstream from Nizhny Novgorod, an establishment which undermined the economical prosperity of Kazan, thus contributing to its eventual downfall.

 In 1524, Prince Ivan Belsky led the 150,000-strong Russian army against the Tatar capital.
-This campaign is described in detail by a foreign witness, Herberstein.
+This campaign is described in detail by a foreign witness, Sigismund von Herberstein.
 Belsky's huge army spent 20 days encamped on an island opposite Kazan, awaiting the arrival of Russian cavalrymen.
 Then news came that part of the cavalry had been defeated, and the vessels loaded with provisions had been captured by the Tatars.
 Although the army suffered from hunger, Belsky at once laid siege to the city and soon the Tatars sent their envoys proposing terms.
 Belsky accepted them and speedily returned to Moscow.

 Prince Belsky returned to the walls of Kazan in July 1530.
-The khan had fortified his capital and built a new wall, yet the Russians set the city ablaze, massacring their rivals utterly (according to Russian chronicles) and causing their enemy, Safa Giray, to withdraw to Arsk.
+The khan had fortified his capital and built a new wall, yet the Russians set the city ablaze, massacring their rivals utterly (according to Rus' chronicles) and causing their enemy, Safa Giray, to withdraw to Arsk.
 The Tatars sued for peace, promising to accept any khan appointed from Moscow.
 The tsar put Shahgali's younger brother, Canghali, on the throne.
 He was murdered by the anti-Russian faction in 1535.

-Russian chronicles record about forty attacks of Kazan khans on the Russian territories (mainly the regions of Nizhniy Novgorod, Murom, Vyatka, Vladimir, Kostroma, Galich) in the first half of the 16th century.
+Rus' chronicles record about forty attacks of Kazan khans on northeastern Rus' territories (mainly the regions of Nizhniy Novgorod, Murom, Vyatka, Vladimir, Kostroma, Galich) in the first half of the 16th century.
 Half of Kazan raids occurred in the 1530s and 1540s.
 Besides 1521, most ruinous Kazan attacks occurred in 1522, 1533, 1537, 1538, 1539, 1540, and 1541.